Part 1: How it Works

 Smart: because a computer automatically executes the logic if the correct terms are met

 Contract: because on the distributed ledger there is no going back on terms.
 Once executed, there is no reversing, only appending.
+(Remember read and write but not modify and delete)

-Previously Alice only wanted to send 10 dollars to Bob.
+Previously, Alice only wanted to send 10 dollars to Bob.
 But now Alice wants to send 10 dollars to Bob, but ONLY IF Bob mails her his prized Beanie Baby first.

 Welcome to decentralized eBay.

-On dBay, Alice browses listings until she finds what she wants and clicks “buy now”
+On dBay, Alice browses listings until she finds what she wants and clicks “buy now” (the interface frontend can be cloned to look identical to eBay as the only real difference happens on the backend)

 By clicking buy she enters into a "smart contract" with Bob.
-This piece of code transfers 10 dollars from her account into an escrow account.
+This piece of code transfers 10 dollars from her account into an automated escrow account.

 There are many ways a decentralized eBay could function, but in this example Bob also places 10 dollars into the same escrow account to initiate the sale.